Robot Gift Guide 2017

 Kamigami

 In terms of sheer bang for your buck, Dash Robotics’ Kamigami is a fantastic choice for a robotic gift.
-It’s impossibly cheap yet brings lots of fun skittery, high-speed fun, and we also like it because of its high-quality robotics research heritage.
+It’s impossibly cheap yet brings lots of skittery, high-speed fun, and we also like it because of its high-quality robotics research heritage.
 You assemble it yourself from flat sheets, add the included electronics, and control it from your phone.
 And with Dash Robotics’ recent acquisition of Bots Alive, we’re expecting more great things in the near future.

 $45